Skip to Content

 Instructions

-• Preheat oven to 180 Fan.
-Line a baking sheet with baking paper or silicone mat.
-Roll out the puff pastry and slice into half vertically and then slice each strip into rectangles - so you end up with 8 rectangles. (you can make them smaller if you choose).
-Place on baking sheet and then top with a layer of baking parchment and another baking tray, weighted down with more trays so the pastry bakes flat.
-Bake for 25-30 min.
-Remove from oven, allow to coo and set aside.
+• Roll out the puff pastry and slice into half vertically and then slice each strip into rectangles – so you end up with 8 rectangles.
+(This recipe serves 4 but you can make them smaller if you choose).

-• In a large bowl, add the marscapone cheese, cream, icing sugar and vanilla and whisk using a hand mixer until thick and ready to pipe.
+• While the pastry is cooling, place the mascarpone cheese, double cream, icing sugar and vanilla extract into a large bowl and whisk using a hand mixer until the mixture thickens and is ready to pipe.

 Notes